UCHIC/CIWS-WM-Node/Software/README.md

 ## Instructions:</br></br>
+NOTE: Only the Raspberry Pi 3 Model B V1.2 has been verified to work.
 1. Connect your Raspberry Pi to the internet.
 2. Type `sudo apt-get update` into the command line and hit enter.
 This updates your pi.
 3. Type `sudo apt-get install git` into the command line and hit enter.
 This installs git onto your pi.